top of page

 About Me

 I am originally from southeastern Pennsylvania.
 I grew up exploring the forests around Brandywine Creek, a small tributary of the Delaware River Estuary.
 I studied environmental sciences and geology at Franklin & Marshall College in Lancaster, PA, where my interest in wetlands was solidified.
 I went on to complete my master's and doctoral degrees at Oregon State University in Corvallis, OR with Rob Wheatcroft investigating the drivers of Oregon salt marsh growth.
 I worked with Shreeram Inamdar studying geomorphology and sediment biogeochemistry of rivers impacted by Colonial Era milldams as a postdoctoral researcher at the University of Delaware.
+Subsequently, as an ORISE postdoctoral researcher at the Northeast Climate Adaptation Science Center in Amherst, MA, I studied Northeast salt marsh resilience and developed guidelines for restoration of ditches.
+I am now an assistant professor of geological oceanography at the Graduate School of Oceanography at the University of Rhode Island.

-Currently, I am an ORISE postdoctoral researcher at the Northeast Climate Adaptation Science Center in Amherst, MA studying Northeast salt marsh resilience and developing guidelines for restoration prioritization.
 My foremost professional interests include advancing societally-relevant science relating to coastal change; broadening participation of under-represented groups in STEM; bridging communication gaps between scientists and the public; and improving upon teaching techniques with the goal of inspiring critical inquiry amongst students.

 When I am not in the field, lab, office, or classroom, I enjoy many outdoor activities that get me closer to sedimentary rocks and mud.
 I'm also an avid reader (especially anything fantasy), and I enjoy painting, sewing, and cooking.